angryziber/picasa-gallery/README.md

 What is it?
 ===========

-A good-looking frontend for Google's Picasaweb (now Google+) photo galleries, with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).
+A good-looking frontend for Google Photos (aka Google+ or Picasa web) galleries, with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).

-For all those who wish their Picasaweb gallery had black background!

 Example gallery: [Anton Keks Photos](http://photos.azib.net/) - use the link at the bottom to try it with your own gallery!